Patrikkk/RodHealer/README.md

 `rod.healer`

 ## How to Use
-Just spam RoD lol you won't lose HP anymore.
+Just spam RoD lol you won't lose HP anymore. (except in PvP)